lightward/mechanic-tasks/docs/send-tax-receipts-for-donations/README.md

 - The task comes with a sample donation tag, email subject, email body, donation receipt filename, and donation receipt HTML template.
 The HTML template is used by the PDF file generator, so care must be taken to provide valid HTML if this field is customized.
 - The *[TAX_ID]* and *[DONATION_AMOUNT]* variables need to be present in the HTML template in order for those values to be included in the PDF donation receipt.
-- The task will identify donation products either by tag or title.
-Only one of these option fields can be configured for use.
 - Orders with no donation products will be ignored by this task.

 ## Installing this task